Information on Brexit for the corporate community

 Assistance on the subject of Brexit for specialists, companies and start-ups

-The latest formal date when Brexit is scheduled to take effect now is October 31, 2019.
-Whichever break scenario is ultimately resolved or takes place will have far-reaching consequences for companies.
+The latest formal date when Brexit is scheduled to take effect now is January 31, 2020.
+If the UK completes ratification procedures of the Withdrawal Agreement before that, a no-deal-scenario will no longer pose a threat.
+But whichever break scenario is ultimately resolved or takes place will have far-reaching consequences for companies.

 If you are a company in or around Munich that will be affected by Brexit, if your business is expanding in the direction of Munich and/or if you are considering Munich as a new place to live and work, you are in the right place to find useful links and contacts.